qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/Assignments.md

   <td>Weekly Reading Questions to submit</td>
   <td>Every Week</td>
   <td>Every Thursday morning</td>
   <td> Submit weekly reading questions to Canvas.
-Please submit one question per video reading.
-For each week, Tuesdays are for video reading; I will email you what to read on Thursday evenings!
-Please remember to submit questions from your reading as submissions to  weekly question assignments!!!! ~ )  </td>
+Please submit one question per lecture reading.
+For each week, Thursday are for flip reading; I will email you what to read on Tuesday evenings!
+Please remember to submit questions from your reading as submissions to  weekly question assignments (due on Tuesday noon weekly)!!!! ~ )  </td>
 </tr>
 </table>